Transmogrify-for-Plex/Transmogrify-for-Plex-chrome/README.md

 Features
 --------------
-- Adds link to view the trailer for movies within Plex/Web
-- Adds link to view the letterboxd page for movies
 - Adds link to view the themoviedb page for movies
 - Adds link to view the tvdb page for tv shows
-- Adds link to view the IMDB page for movies, and displays ratings
 - Adds link to view the trakt page for movies and tv shows, and displays ratings
-- Adds link to view the rotten tomatoes page for movies, and displays ratings
-- Adds a random tv show/movie picker
 - Adds a missing seasons and episodes view
-- Adds a Can I Stream It? widget for movies
-- Adds a movie/tv show filter for the main dashboard
-- Adds an actor profile for cast members on movie pages
 - Adds a server statistics page

 Contributors